uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 So we extend the client API by adding our ideal interface and starting to implement the functionality behind it, making any necessary adjustments to the interface as we go.

 Soon we realize that we don't have a library to facilitate interacting with the REST API.
 We also recognize this as yet another boundary in the application architecture.
-Therefore, we create another patch on top of our stack by staging the changes, `git add .` and then committing.
+Therefore, we create another patch on top of our stack by staging the changes, `gps add .` and then committing.

 ```
-git commit
+gps create-patch
 ```

 We provide the following message with the patch.